Marker Logo

 Zabriskie Point Marker image.
 Click for full size.

-Photographed By Craig Baker, October 28, 2020
+Photographed by Craig Baker, October 28, 2020

 2. Zabriskie Point Marker

-Zabriskie Point image.
+View from Zabriskie Point image.
 Click for full size.

-Photographed By Craig Baker, October 28, 2020
+Photographed by Craig Baker, October 28, 2020

-3. Zabriskie Point
+3. View from Zabriskie Point

 Credits.
-This page was last revised on November 7, 2020.
+This page was last revised on August 10, 2024.
 It was originally submitted on November 6, 2020, by Craig Baker of Sylmar, California.
-This page has been viewed 209 times since then and 49 times this year.
+This page has been viewed 800 times since then and 51 times this year.
 Photos: 1, 2, 3. submitted on November 6, 2020, by Craig Baker of Sylmar, California. • J. Makali Bruton was the editor who published this page.

 m=159455